 ESA selects planet-hunting PLATO mission 19 February 2014 A space-based observatory to search for planets orbiting alien stars has been selected today as ESA's third medium-class science mission.
 It is planned for launch by 2024.
 Read more

-PLAnetary Transits and Oscillations of stars (PLATO) is a candidate mission for the M3 launch opportunity in ESA's Cosmic Vision programme.
+PLAnetary Transits and Oscillations of stars (PLATO) is the third medium-class mission in ESA's Cosmic Vision programme.
 Its objective is to find and study a large number of extrasolar planetary systems, with emphasis on the properties of terrestrial planets in the habitable zone around solar-like stars.
 PLATO has also been designed to investigate seismic activity in stars, enabling the precise characterisation of the planet host star, including its age.

 PLATO 2.0 Science Conference - Announcement 26 September 2014 The "PLATO 2.0 Science Conference" will be held in Taormina, Italy, on 3-5 December, 2014.
 It will bring together experts already involved or willing to collaborate to the preparation of the mission to share ideas and to highlight the potential contribution of PLATO 2.0 to (exo-)planetology in the next decades.
 Read more